Taxi No. 9211: Soundtrack

 The music was composed by Vishal–Shekhar with lyrics by Vishal Dadlani and Dev Kohli.
 The movie has six songs with two remixes.
 It features a song sung by yesteryear music composer Bappi Lahiri.
-The soundtrack was released sometime in the third week of January 2006 under the label of Saregama HMV.
+The soundtrack was released sometime in the third week of January 2006 under the label of Saregama.

 Track listing

 Box office

 Taxi No. 9 2 11 was one of the highest-grossing films of 2006.
-Nana Patekar and John Abraham were well applauded for their performances.
-Sonali Kulkarni was also appreciated.